Manshu7255/DECISION-TREE-IMPLEMENTATION/README.md

 Decision Trees can also serve as the building blocks of more complex models like **Random Forests** and **Gradient Boosting Machines**, which improve accuracy and reduce overfitting.

----

----

-Let me know if you’d like a PDF version of this summary or if you'd like to convert this into a presentation!